When do applications close?

 What is the dress code for the Virtual Assessment Centre?

 Although your Assessment Centre is virtual, you will be on camera throughout so it is important to dress as you would if you were attending our office.
-The dress code is smart/casual.
+The dress code is business-casual.
 Also, remember that your background can be seen by your recruiter so ensure it is tidy and appropriate for the assessment.

 Who will I meet at the Virtual Assessment Centre?